Written by Pavel Kolesnikov |

 They also act as a “bridge” between the technical teams and non-technical teams.
 A product manager usually has some degree of technical expertise and insight into the product and how it works.
 More importantly, they also have a firm grasp of the target personas, market conditions, and buying behavior.

-This unique combination of skills make product managers a valuable addition to the team.
+This unique combination of skills makes product managers a valuable addition to the team.
 They’re there to get a complete understanding of the market or the target environment, guide the development of the product itself, and ensure the product’s ongoing success post-launch.

 And yes, traditionally, the term “product manager” has been used to refer to people managing external-facing products, ranging from free services provided by Facebook or Google to complex enterprise applications.